Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/Handle-Ambiguity.md

     ...
 }
 ```
-It only has one required parameter `requiredId`, so what we gaurantee will not have ambiguity is
+It only has one required parameter `requiredId`, so the call that we guarantee will not have ambiguity is
 ```C#
 OperationAsync("requiredId");
 ```
-Then we find that this call has ambiguity error, so we change our signature by [one of these solutions](#solution).
+Then we find that this call has ambiguity error, so we have to change our signature by choosing from [one of these solutions](#solution).

 ### Operation with input
 Spec: